-Business to Manufacturing Mark-up Language or B2MML (B2MML, 2017) is an XML implementation of the ANSI/ISA-95, Enterprise-Control System Integration, family of standards (ISA-95), known internationally as IEC/ISO 62264.
-B2MML consists of a set of XML schemas written using the World Wide Web Consortium's XML Schema language (XSD) that implement the data models in the ISA-95 standard.
-B2MML helps integrate business systems, such as enterprise resource planning (ERP) and supply chain management systems with manufacturing systems, such as control systems and manufacturing execution systems (MES).
+Business to Manufacturing Mark-up Language or B2MML (B2MML, 2017) is an XML implementation of the ANSI/ISA-95, Enterprise-Control System Integration.
+It belongs to family of standards (ISA-95), known as IEC/ISO 62264.
+B2MML consists of a set of XML schemas.
+They are written using the W3C's XML Schema language (XSD) that implement the data models in the ISA-95 standard.
+B2MML enables the integration of business systems, such as enterprise resource planning (ERP) and supply chain management systems with manufacturing systems, such as control systems and manufacturing execution systems (MES).
 B2MML extends XML to set up a grammar, a message structure that contributes in manufacturing and business systems communication.